 Welcome to Euphrates’ academic/activist branch!

-Euphrates hosts on-campus, action-oriented groups of Fellows seeking to learn more about the Middle East and explore international relations from the basis of the Golden Rule.
+Euphrates hosts on-campus, action-oriented groups of Fellows seeking to learn more about the Middle East and explore international relations.

 Euphrates Fellows all start from a common basis – an interest in developing professionalism and skills valued in a diversity of fields and a dedication to expanding your sense of global citizenship.
-What that looks like, however, can vary based on a particular your Fellows group interest’s.
+What that looks like can vary based on a particular group’s interests.

 Fellows activities include event planning, media, research projects, and student leadership.
-From your two sub committees; media and events, you will allocate tasks to each other organizing events and media campaigns at your university campus.
+From your sub committees, you will allocate tasks to each other organizing events and media campaigns at your university campus.
 Events can include lunchtime discussions, film screenings, speakers and conferences.